The Ultimate Guide to Blue Lagoon | Everything you need to know

-The information are from Blue lagoon website
+The information is from Blue lagoon website

 Blue Lagoon prices

-The Blue Lagoon company now has this super efficient system that has the price varying a little bit.
+The Blue Lagoon company now has this super-efficient system that has the price varying a little bit.
 This means that when openings get busy the price is higher.
 This is done to have the flow of people more even and that no time is too busy.

 The price is usually the lowest really early, late or in down seasons.
 If you are going at a super busy time book far in advance.
 Then you get your tickets before the price goes up!